 - A variety of Lean Proteins, including Plant Proteins

 - Healthy Fats including (but not limited to!): avocado, olive oil, fatty fish, walnuts flaxseeds… But remember, it is possible to get too much of a good thing!
 The idea is to replace unhealthy saturated or trans fats with these healthier options NOT eat them in huge quantities.

-Feeding your body high-quality fuel every day will help your inefficient engine to get the most energy from the fuel you provide.
-In any case, energy consumed from food in the form of calories is stored potential energy that will be available when called upon for movement. (kinetic energy).
+Feeding your body high-quality fuel every day will help your inefficient engine to get the most energy.
+Energy consumed from food in the form of calories is stored potential energy that will be available when called upon for movement. (kinetic energy).
 A healthy, nutrient-dense diet is a really important part of feeling energetic, but it is only one part.
 Sleeping well, being physically active and managing your stress (along with other healthy daily habits) are equally important contributors to your energy level.
 In fact, it is all of these factors working together that contribute to a state of feeling energetic.
 The honest truth is that eating well cannot make up for being sleep deprived, sedentary and stressed out.

 My Grandmother Always Said That Home Cookin’ Can Fix Anything…

 And it looks like she was right.
 Well, sort of.
 The best way to ensure that you are eating nutrient dense high-quality fuel that promotes your health is to prepare more of the meals and snacks that you consume.
 In Part 2 of this series, I will provide some tips and strategies to make meal planning work for you not just add another burden to your to do list.
 Stay tuned!